-• Be certain there are no obstructions which would prevent the cable from pulling freely away from the break away switch.
-Do not wrap the cable around anything - doing so could keep the cable from pulling the break away pin, preventing the system from activating in a break away.

-• Make sure the cable is the correct length...

-- The cable must be long enough to prevent the break away pin from being pulled out during normal towing - make certain there is enough slack to allow for sharp turns.
+- Be certain there are no obstructions which would prevent the cable from pulling freely away from the break away switch.
+Do not wrap the cable around anything doing so could keep the cable from pulling the break away pin, preventing the system from activating in a break away. - Make sure the cable is the correct length... - The cable must be long enough to prevent the break away pin from being pulled out during normal towing - make certain there is enough slack to allow for sharp turns.
 If the cable is not long enough, the break away system will activate even though the towed vehicle has not detached. - The break away cable must be longer than the safety cables.
-This will prevent the break away system from activating if a component of the towing system has separated, but the towed vehicle is still held by the safety cables. - Make certain that the cable is not too long it should not hang down to the extent that it may catch on obstructions, or drag on the ground.
-This much slack could allow the cable to be pulled inadvertently, activating the break away system. - If you have a telescoping tow bar, allow enough slack for the tow bar arms to be fully extended.

-• Leave the break away pin in place, even when the vehicle is not being towed.
-If the pin is not in place when AddaBRAKE is connected, the break away system will be activated - the air cylinder will extend and will not retract.
+This will prevent the break away system from activating if a component of the towing system has separated, but the towed vehicle is still held by the safety cables. - Make certain that the cable is not too long - it should not hang down to the extent that it may catch on obstructions, or drag on the ground.
+This much slack could allow the cable to be pulled inadvertently, activating the break away system. - If you have a telescoping tow bar, allow enough slack for the tow bar arms to be fully extended. - Except to test the breakaway system, leave the breakaway pin in place, even when the vehicle is not being towed.
+If the pin is not in place when the 9700 is connected, the break away system will be activated.
+The air cylinder will immediately extend, creating the potential for injury; it will not retract until the pin is replaced or the unit unplugged.